 What’s glossed over in most listings–especially the inexpensive ones–is that $50/mo in ad revenue resulting from organic traffic is a significant accomplishment.
 It’s easy to overlook this because it’s a small amount of money, but the truth is that the majority of websites lack the traffic required for AdSense to pay their hosting costs.
 All of my websites included!

 This is a helpful post from Chris Lee explaining just how hard it is to make a site generate “livable” revenue of $100 per day.
-This is 60x more revenue than I’m talking about, but the method of making these calculations would be identical.
+This is 60x more revenue than I’m talking about, but the method of calculation would be identical.

 The rule of thumb for web-based businesses is that they are worth 15-30x monthly profit.
 A website that generates $50 per month might sell for between $750 and $1500.
 In this price range, the Flippa listings won’t look like garbage.
-Unfortunately, this range is considered affordable to many people with reckless ambition.
+Unfortunately, this range is considered somewhat affordable because would-be entrepreneurs tend to grossly overestimate the success rate of their own ventures.
+Unlike real estate or exchange-traded securities, internet businesses that can be purchased on Flippa often have no established value and can be really hard to sell even if you realize early on that you have no idea what you’re doing.

 On one hand, sure, it’s possible that you might earn your investment back after roughly two years and then begin seeing real return on your investment.
 That’s the dream.
 In reality, the seller has informational advantages that you don’t have.
 A seller may be aware of new regulations, new competitors, or a major loss of traffic that is unrecoverable.
 A seller may have used black-hat methods to boost traffic, or, in the case of a business that sells a product, may have even purchased his own merchandise in order to inflate revenue numbers for the purpose of sales.
 What everyone seems to forget is that, though the barriers to entry are low, not having any experience in a niche is also a sure way to failure.
 To say the least, it’s a shady business.